always-developing/Rollcall.Extensions.Microsoft.DependencyInjection/NuGet_README.md

 ```

 ## Benchmarks
-There are a variety of ways to handle multiple implementations of the same interface using the default .NET dependency injection implementation. <br>Depending on the use case and the complexity of your implementations (e.g. the number of dependencies the implementations have) Rollcall might not be the best solution. <br><br>
+There are a variety of ways to handle multiple implementations of the same interface using the default .NET dependency injection implementation.
+Depending on the use case and the complexity of your implementations (e.g. the number of dependencies the implementations have) Rollcall might not be the best solution.

 See [this blog post](https://www.alwaysdeveloping.net/p/multiple-implementations/) with the various methods of handling multiple implementations, as well as some simple benchmarks.